3F/Conari/Readme.md

 [![](https://raw.githubusercontent.com/3F/Conari/master/Conari/Resources/Conari_v1.png)](https://github.com/3F/Conari)

-🧬 An unmanaged memory, modules, and raw data in one touch.
+🧬 An unmanaged memory, modules, and raw data in *one-touch*.

 Conari engine represents most flexible platform for working with unmanaged memory, modules, related P/Invoke features, and more around libraries, executable modules, runtime dynamic use of the unmanaged native C/C++ in .NET world and other raw data just in a few easy steps without configuring something, and...
 Even accessing to complex types like structures without their declaration at all.